What Is Dyslexia?

 Dyslexia is a specific learning difficulty that primarily affects the ability to learn to read and spell.
 It often runs in families and stems from a difficulty in processing the sounds in words.

-Dyslexia is a specific type of learning difficulty that primarily affects the skills involved in accurate and fluent word reading and spelling.
-It is sometimes known as 'a specific learning or language difficulty (SpLD)'.
+It primarily affects the skills involved in accurate and fluent word reading and spelling.
+It is sometimes known as 'a specific learning difficulty (SpLD).

 However, with the right help and support, strategies to overcome difficulties associated with dyslexia can be learnt and dyslexia needn't be a barrier to achievement.